"Free" digital invitation tools — what it actually means in 2026

 - Email, SMS, and link delivery with per-guest tracking

-- Zero ads, zero coins, zero premium tier, no signup required for your guests
+- Zero ads, zero coins, zero watermarks, no signup required for your guests

 2. Greetings Island — simple and genuinely free